Intentional Development at Banner

 - Children who practice mindfulness have an increased sense of social responsibility, more empathy and show more kindness.

 At Banner, we practice mindfulness in a variety of ways.
 Our daily Bannerama often provides opportunities for guided mindfulness practices.
 Weekly yoga and mindfulness periods help campers develop skills that they can use in their classroom and at home.
 Most significantly, Banner’s team of educators and camp professionals regularly use mindfulness as a way of help to guide campers through their natural emotions – happiness, sadness, anger and frustration.
-We know that we cannot ignore our emotions and that children (and staff) need to develop skills that allow them manage emotions appropriately.
+We know that we cannot ignore our emotions and that children (and staff) need to develop skills that allow them to manage their emotions appropriately.

 Gratitude